RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Getting Started/restoring-purchases.md

   ]
 }
 [/block]
-The `restorePurchases` method **should not** be triggered programmatically, since it may cause OS level sign-in prompts to appear, and should only be called from some user interaction (e.g. tapping a "Restore" button).
+The `restorePurchases` method **should not** be triggered programmatically, since it may cause OS level sign-in prompts to appear, and should only be called from some user interaction (e.g. tapping a "Restore" button.)
+[block:callout]
+{
+  "type": "warning",
+  "body": "If you are trying to restore a purchase programmatically, use `syncPurchases` instead.
+This will not cause OS level sign-in prompts to appear.", "title": "Programmatically trigger a restore, by calling syncPurchases instead" }
+[/block]
+# syncPurchases

+syncPurchases is a method we provide in our SDK which allows you to programmatically trigger a restore.
+This method, much like restorePurchases, reactivates any content that had previously been purchased from the same store account (Apple, Google, or Amazon).

+## syncPurchases considerations
+* syncPurchases is usually used for [migrating subscriptions](doc:migrating-existing-subscriptions)
+* Since this method simulates restoring a purchase, there is a risk of transferring/aliasing an anonymous user

 # Restore Behavior